 The sketch with a mustache.

 There were problems with the evidence beyond the questionable eyewitness identification.
 The victim had received harassing phone calls for weeks leading up for the attack, including one on the day of the assault in which the caller said he would ‘see her soon’.
 Police investigated these phone calls, but were never able to tie them to Ray White.
 White had a solid alibi, and there was no physical evidence to tie him to the crime.
-In spite of this a jury convicted him of kidnapping with bodily injury and aggravated assault and burglary.
-He was sentenced him to life in prison plus two twenty year sentences, to be served consecutively.
+In spite of this a jury convicted him of kidnapping with bodily injury and aggravated assault and burglary: he was sentenced to life in prison.

 Ray White's booking photo.

 More than a decade later GIP began reviewing Ray’s case, looking for evidence that could prove his innocence.
 The spandex pants worn by the victim were handled by the perpetrator and could be tested for contact DNA from skin cells.
 GIP sought to have the pants tested, but the district attorney opposed testing, saying that the pants, which had been in the state's control since the attack, had been stored in a non-temperature controlled warehouse since the time of trial, and so wouldn’t provide any useful information.

 The trial court denied testing, but in June of 2018 that ruling was reversed by the Georgia Court of Appeals.
 The Court of Appeals wrote that the trial court had misapplied Georgia’s post-conviction DNA testing statute, and ordered a new hearing.
 GIP is prepared to argue for testing once again, with the hope that the real perpetrator will be identified, and that Ray White will finally receive justice.